flass/pantagruel/README.md

     -H|--submit_hpc  full address (hostname:/folder/location) of a folder on a remote high-performance computating (HPC) cluster server.
-                       This indicate that computationally intensive tasks, including building the gene tree collection ('genetrees') and reconciling gene tree with species tree ('reconciliations') will be run on a HPC server (only Torque/PBS job submission system is supported so far).
+                       This indicate that computationally intensive tasks, including building the gene tree collection ('genetrees') and reconciling gene tree with species tree ('reconciliations') will be run on a HPC server (only Torque/PBS and LSF job submission systemd are supported so far).
                        [support for core genome tree building ('core') remains to be implemented].
-                       Instead of running the computations, scripts for cluster job submission will be generated automatically.
+                       Instead of running the computations, scripts for HPC cluster job array submission will be generated automatically.
                        Data and scripts will be transfered to the specified address (the database folder structure will be duplicated there, but only relevant files will be synced).
 Note that job submission scripts will need to be executed manually on the cluster server.